openbrainsrc/Radian/doc/ref-manual/index.markdown

 <p class="nyi">Throughout the body of this manual, text in grey
 italics describes functionality that is not yet implemented.</p>

+**While Radian is still in its early development phase, this reference manual describes the functionality implemented in the HEAD of the Radian GitHub repository.
+The releases on the Download page include a subset of this functionality.
+Once Radian is stable, we will tag sets of documentation for individual releases.**

 The **Radian** plotting library provides a convenient approach to embedding SVG plots in HTML documents.
 Plots are specified using custom HTML-like elements (e.g. `<plot>`, `<lines>`, `<plot-data>`,